Jim Davidson

 James Cameron Davidson (born 13 December 1953) is an English stand-up comedian, actor, singer and TV presenter.
-He hosted the television shows Big Break and The Generation Game.
+He presented the TV shows Big Break and The Generation Game, and developed and starred in the adult pantomime shows Sinderella and Boobs in the Wood.
 In 2014 he was the winner of the 13th series of Celebrity Big Brother.
-He also developed three adult pantomime shows, Boobs in the Wood, Chalkie Does Dallas, and Sinderella.

 Davidson has incorporated jokes about various minority people in his stand-up act, which has made him a subject of criticism and has been involved in several public controversies due to his humour.

 Biography

 The son of a Scottish father from Glasgow and an Irish mother from County Cork, Davidson was born in Kidbrooke, London, and attended Kidbrooke Park Primary School, Blackheath, and St Austin's School in Charlton.
 Having impressed some acquaintances of his father with impressions of celebrities, he was chosen to appear in Ralph Reader's Gang Show at the Golders Green Hippodrome aged 12 and appeared on television in the Billy Cotton Band Show.

 Upon leaving school, Davidson worked as a supermarket shelf stacker, a messenger, air ticket clerk for a travel agency, a cashier for Wall's ice cream and for Rank Xerox (having trained as a reprographics operator), and a window cleaner.

 Davidson started in show business when, as a regular in a pub in Woolwich, he stepped in after the pub's regular comedian was not available.
 He then became a regular on the London comedy circuit, and first auditioned unsuccessfully for Opportunity Knocks in 1975.
 His audition for New Faces was more successful, and he won the show by one point, coming second in the overall contest.